GuildCrafts/web-development-js/contracts/186-Promises_Applied.md

 This goal makes heavy use of external resources: the [Promises Course][promises-course] course on [Udacity](https://www.udacity.com/).

+For the first two days you will be working on existing courses and completing tutorials.
+Then you'll use your skills to complete a set of exercises, and submit your solutions as your artifacts.

-You will also need to fork the two repos which contain the exercises you need to complete.
-You can find them [here][promise-it-wont-hurt-solutions] and [here][pg-promise-exercises].
+Fork the two repos [promise-it-wont-hurt-solutions][promise-it-wont-hurt-solutions] and [pg-promise-exercises][pg-promise-exercises] which contain the exercises you need to complete, and make them your artifacts.

 ## Context